openhab/openhab-docs/installation/linux.md

 ```

 We are going to download a platform independent archive file and extract it to the path `/opt/openhab2`.
-Choose between the latest Beta release or a Snapshot with all incoming contributions, created daily.
+Choose between the latest Stable release or a Snapshot with all incoming contributions, created daily.
 As openHAB 2 is still in an evolving state, the snapshot may be the **preferred choice**.

 * **Stable Release**